hanxiaomax/Learncpp_CN/docs/13-8-overlapping-and-delegating-constructors.md

 Related content

-We cover the `this` pointer in upcoming lesson [13.10 -- The hidden “this” pointer](https://www.learncpp.com/cpp-tutorial/the-hidden-this-pointer/), and assignment of classes in upcoming lesson [14.15 -- Overloading the assignment operator](https://www.learncpp.com/cpp-tutorial/overloading-the-assignment-operator/).
+We cover the `this` pointer in upcoming lesson [[13-10-the-hidden-this-pointer|13.10 - 隐藏的this指针]]，and assignment of classes in upcoming lesson [14.15 -- Overloading the assignment operator](https://www.learncpp.com/cpp-tutorial/overloading-the-assignment-operator/).